-The Moors and Christians festivities in Jávea they are celebrated from 1978, in comparison with other celebrations we could say that it is a young tradition although not with less history than others.
+The festivities of Moors and Christians in Jávea are celebrated from 1978, in comparison with other festivals we could say that it is a young tradition but not with less history than others.
 The celebration of the Moors and Christians festivities in Jávea is celebrated in the month of July, normally the third weekend, and its patron saint is San Jaime.

 This party has a curious history both in its creation, in 1978, and in its evolution.
-In the words of one of its founders, José Cardona (El Rull), the beginning was for the reason of observing that in other places this celebration was taking place, "Paco Ferrer, Pepe Such, Juanjo Rodríguez and José Cardona, a server, we had the idea of promoting the Festival of Moors in Jávea».
+In the words of one of its founders, José Cardona (El Rull), the beginning was for the reason of observing that in other places this celebration was taking place, "Paco Ferrer, Pepe Such, Juanjo Rodríguez and José Cardona, a server, we had the idea of promoting the Fiesta de Moros in Jávea."

 Then the first Filà Mora de Jávea was born, the Filà Jalufos.
 The first and only filà that paraded for the first time, in 1978, through the streets of Jávea.
 Three months after creating the Filà they decided to parade in the parade of the patron festivities of the port.
 The novelty of a Filà Mora in this act captivated all the spectators.
 A year later, at 1979, they decided to parade at the San Juan festivities, which caused great excitement among the public.